 Build Your Own Election Map is an interactive from The Wall Street Journal.
 I’ve got several somewhat similar tools on this list, but this one appears to be the best of the bunch.
 It shows the electoral maps from the last two elections, important current data from each state, and new poll information.
 In addition, you can get a direct link to the map as you predict it to turn out.

 I’m doing a unit on writing a story with my Beginning English Language Learners, and, since I’m taking them to the computer lab tomorrow, I wanted to see if I could pull together some useful online interactives for them.

 I’m sure I’ll be adding to this list, and I welcome your suggestions.

-As I did a couple of days ago with my “The Best…” list on World War I resources, I’m taking the lazy way out here and just copying and pasting my post on the Depression over at our United States History Class blog.
+As I did a couple of days ago with my “The Best…” list on World War I resources, I’m taking the lazy way out here and just copying and pasting my post on the Depression over at our United States History Class blog (but I’ve also added new links, too).
 I’m sure readers can figure out the context of the links.
 And I hope you’ll suggest additional ones.